 The following year, Catholic Big Sisters, the first known Big Sisters program in the country, was formed in New York.

 In 1976, Monmouth County resident Curtis Colby began mentoring a boy named Joey whose father had died.
 Joey was receiving counseling services, and Curtis volunteered to spend time with Joey through CPC.
 Curtis soon realized the positive impact his 1-to-1 friendship had on Joey.
 Joey had a younger brother who had an equal need for a positive male adult, and Curtis was determined to find him one.
 Curtis took it upon himself to contact Monmouth County Division of Social Services and with their support and his leadership, Big Brothers Big Sisters of Monmouth County was officially established.

 Over the years, the need to expand our programs into Middlesex County became more and more apparent.
 Through countless efforts, our agency gained approval by Big Brothers Big Sisters of America to serve the youth in the county, and Big Brothers Big Sisters of Monmouth & Middlesex Counties was formed on January 1, 2011.

 Our Agency Today

-BBBSMMC provides 1-to-1 mentoring for youth ages 6-18 through our Community Based, School Based, and Beyond School Walls Programs.
+BBBSMMC provides 1-to-1 mentoring for youth ages 6-18 through our Community Based, School Based, Workplace, College, and Back on Tracks Programs.
 By placing children in a quality mentoring relationship, we are able to provide them with the tools they need to become competent, conﬁdent, and caring members of their community.